 Parish Weekend Appeals - whereby people are invited to missionary awareness and support.
 Usually we are allocated two dioceses per year.
 Not all parishes respond to our request to come and make our Mission Appeal but we generally visit all who invite us - usually about 80/90 parishes per year.
-As already stated, this programme was not possible during 2021 due to Covid 19 pandemic restrictions and no parish visits took place.

 Bulk Mail Appeals - of which there are four throughout the year - generate considerable income for the Society and the missionary work of the Lord, especially the Lenten Appeal.
-These activities were carried out successfully in 2021.
+These activities were carried out successfully in 2022.